pikkatech-eu/BugLite/README.md

 * Track issues with:

   * ID (auto-increment)
-  * Project
+  * Project-based (a `.jissue` per project): you can store them in your project folder so that it can be handled together with other project files)
   * Title / short description
-  * Status: Open / In Progress / Closed
+  * Status: Open / In Progress / Resolved / Closed
+  * Severity: Feature / Minor / Normal / Major
+  * Priority: None / Low / Normal / High
   * Detailed description
-  * Creation and closing dates
+  * Creation and modification dates
-* Filter and sort by Project and Status
+* Filter and sort by DateTime, Status, Severity, Priority
+* Create, edit, close projects via dialogs
 * Add, edit, delete issues via dialogs
 * All data stored in a single JSON file — portable and human-readable
-* Optional future enhancements: export to CSV, search box, tags/labels, priorities
+* Optional future enhancements: export to CSV, search box, tags/labels, external storage

 ---